ExpediaGroup/graphql-kotlin/website/docs/schema-generator/writing-schemas/arguments.md

 Query, Mutation, and Subscription function arguments are automatically converted to GraphQL input fields.
 GraphQL makes a distinction between input and output types and requires unique names for all the types.
-Since we can use the same objects for input and output in our Kotlin functions, `graphql-kotlin-schema-generator` will automatically append an `Input` suffix to the GraphQL name of input objects.
+Since we can use the same objects for input and output in our Kotlin functions, `graphql-kotlin-schema-generator` will automatically append an `Input` suffix to the GraphQL name of input objects, unless the type is [restricted to being used for input only](../customizing-schemas/restricting-input-output.md).

 For example, the following code: